Sarah Rosetta Wakeman: Military service

 Her regiment was assigned guard duty in Alexandria, Virginia, and later in Washington, DC, to protect the nation's food.
 Despite the often tedious camp life and challenging conditions of life as a soldier, Wakeman wrote that "I liked to be a soldier very well."
 Much down time potentially gave Wakeman time to write her numerous letters.
 The first letter Wakeman sent home contained information about why she left home and what she was doing.
 Wakeman often sent money home in the hope of making amends.
 She used her birth name when signing her correspondence; if her letters had been intercepted, this act could have ended her military career.
 Wakeman often wrote about being financially independent, something many women of the time wanted.
 Over her years of service, Wakeman sent numerous and regular letters to her family, providing a narrative of her life during the service.
 She was religious, and her faith comforted her during challenging times.
 Despite occasional turmoil, she was proud to be a "good soldier".

 One point of interest in Wakeman's service is her time spent as a guard at Washington's Carroll Prison.
 During her time there, one of the three women held at the prison was arrested for a crime Wakeman herself was committing: impersonating a man to fight for the Union.

-Wakeman finally saw battle as the 153rd Regiment was transferred to an active battle field in February 1864.
-Her unit participated in Major General Nathaniel P. Banks ill-fated Red River Campaign.
+Wakeman finally saw battle as the 153rd Regiment was transferred to an active battlefield in February 1864.
+Her unit participated in Major General Nathaniel P. Banks' ill-fated Red River Campaign.
 The battle that ensued took place at Pleasant Hill, Louisiana.
 This force probably numbered around 11,000 soldiers.
 Wakeman survived her only apparent combat engagement on April 9, 1864.
 After Wakeman's arrival, she sent her last letter home from the Grand Ecore Landing on the Red River.

 The last letter Wakeman sent reported her battle experiences: "Our army made an advance up the river to Pleasant Hill about 40 mi.
 There we had a fight.
 The first day of the fight our army got whip[ped] and we had to retreat back about 10 mi.
 The next day the fight was renewed and the firing took place about eight o'clock in the morning.
 There was a heavy Cannonading all day and a Sharp firing of infantry.
 I was not in the first day's fight, but the next day I had to face the enemy bullets with my regiment.
 I was under fire about four hours and laid on the field of battle all night.
 There was three wounded in my Co. and one killed.
 I feel thankful to God that he spared my life, and I pray to him that he will lead me safe through the field of battle and that I may return safe home."